 You can upload any of these materials to Echo360 where you can edit and manage them like any other recording, and publish them to a course.
 You can upload video, audio, and/or slides and presentations to Echo360 both from your computer and from popular cloud options such as Dropbox, GoogleDrive, Box, and OneDrive.

-Any content you add to Echo360 will be available on My Content tab, which is the primary location of all content (recorded lectures, uploaded materials, slides, etc.) you have access to.
+Any content you add to Echo360 will be available in your Echo360 Library, which is the primary location of all content (recorded lectures, uploaded materials, slides, etc.) you have access to.
 You can share any content available in this tab with students by publishing it to a course or using the Share option to share content with an individual.

-- Navigate to echo360.umass.edu, and log in with your NetID and password.
-The Echo360 Home page will open.
+- Navigate to echo360.umass.edu and log in with your NetID and password.
+The Echo360 Library page will open.

-- On the Echo360 Home page, click Upload.
+- On the Echo360 Library page, click Create, then select Upload Media.
 The Select Files to Upload pop-up window will open.

 - Drag a file from your desktop or a file folder into the upload area, or click Select Files to Upload to select the file using a system dialog window.